Hyle-org/devhub-hyle/docs/developers/examples/amm.md

-# Hyléoof
+# AMM

-**Hyléoof** is a decentralized Automated Market Maker (AMM) built on the Hylé protocol.
+The Hylé **AMM** is a decentralized Automated Market Maker (AMM) built on the Hylé protocol.
 It showcases how Hylé can be used for efficient, scalable, and secure decentralized trading.

 ## Overview

-Hyléoof simplifies decentralized trading through a constant function market maker model.
+The AMM simplifies decentralized trading through a constant function market maker model.
 Developers can leverage its architecture to integrate trading functionalities within their dApps.

 Key highlights include: